 The circuit has continued to hold a reputation for tragedy, with Patrick Depailler being killed in a testing accident in 1980, and Didier Pironi suffering career-ending injuries in 1982 in a wet-weather practice accident.

 Over time, however, the F1 circus grew to enjoy the circuit – as the F1 circuits became more similarly-appearing autodromes, the four-mile blast through the pine forests in Germany stood out as more of a unique challenge distinct from the other events on the calendar.

 The rise of Schumacher’s popularity in the mid-1990s saw a second German circuit added to the F1 calendar under the banner of the ‘European’ Grand Prix, held at a heavily truncated Nürburgring circuit.

 Indeed, Schumacher has four times at the Hockenheim, once on the old configuration, and three times on the new layout since it was introduced in 2002.

 In recent Grand Prix seasons, the venue for the German Grand Prix has alternated between the Hockenheimring and the Nürburgring, in the interests of both venues’ financial longevity.

 But with such a host of German drivers in the field, perhaps the atmosphere this year will be even more electric, even if the shortened layout doesn’t quite get pulses racing.

 The Form Guide

-This weekend’s round of our 2013 RichardsF1.com F1 Predictions Competition is now open for business, and you can enter and edit your predictions for the 2013 German Formula 1 Grand Prix right up until five minutes before qualifying!
+Round 10 of the 2014 RichardsF1.com F1 Predictions Competition is now open for business, and you can enter and edit your German Grand Prix predictions right up until five minutes before qualifying!

 - which driver will win pole position and the race